News

 Ahmad Harajli (Miami Ohio) took over for Sambito on the mound in the sixth and continued to shut down the SunRays.
 The Saints then added a tally in the sixth on a passed ball to make it 11-2.

 Harajli had a bit more trouble in his second inning of work in the seventh, balking home a run.
-But in the grand scheme of things, it didn’t matter, as he got out of it giving up no further scores and despite going scoreless at bat the Saints still held a comfortable 11-3 lead after seven.
+But in the grand scheme of things, it didn’t matter, as he gave up no further scores.
+Despite going scoreless at bat the Saints still held a comfortable 11-3 lead after seven.

-Kobe Minchey (Dallas Baptist) got the Saints through the top of the eighth on mainly his own efforts, recording two strikeouts and fielding a comebacker to have a hand in all three outs in the frame.
+Kobe Minchey (Dallas Baptist) got the Saints through the top of the eighth, recording two strikeouts and fielding a comebacker to have a hand in all three outs in the frame.
 The Saints threatened to extend their lead in the bottom of the eighth but did not score.

-The SunRays added one final run in the ninth, but it was nowhere near enough to overcome the Saints’ double-digit day and the home team came away with the 11-4 victory.
+The SunRays added one final run in the ninth, but it was nowhere close enough to overcome the Saints’ double-digit day.

-For the Saints, it’s a weird kind of win where they scored a lot, but not because the offense was especially impressive.
-They put up more runs (11) than they had hits on the night (9).
-But, being able to score in many ways is a sign of a well-rounded baseball team.
+The offense was not particularly impressive.
+The Saints put up more runs (11) than they had hits on the night (9) but, being able to score in many ways is a sign of a well-rounded baseball team.

 “It seemed like we weren’t as hot as we were for other games with hitting,” Schardt said.
 “But we still put up a lot of runs which was crazy.
 It felt effortless as a team.”